Philosophy: Characterised by the belief that the parts of something are intimately interconnected and explicable only by reference to the whole

 What is progressive, is that these are two fields that have in the past, often been made to seem entirely at odds and with an Integrative approach to health, we can hopefully start to move away from this division.
 Even just doing a quick Ecosia search of alternative practices, you are greeted by triggering words such as ‘pseudo medicine’ and even ‘quackery’.
 Yet at the same time it is synonymous with ‘traditional’, ‘complementary’ and ‘holistic’.
 The power of language and labelling is a huge problem, especially when anything that is simply not ‘the norm’ gets grouped into the same basket.

 Of course, science still has many mysteries of its own.
-And I love the more intuitive elements of certain Eastern spiritual concepts, along with the scientific backing of nature’s medicines, the lost wisdom and practices of the ancients, philosophy and the ways in which some of these principles tie into modern day practices like mediation and the the concept of the mind-body connection.
+And I love the more intuitive elements of certain Eastern spiritual concepts, along with the scientific backing of nature’s own medicines, the lost wisdom and practices of the ancients, their philosophies and the ways in which their principles tie into modern day practices like mediation and most of all, the concept of the mind-body connection – which mainstream medicine crucially ignores.

-I have come to admire many figures throughout time, most relatable are those from traditional backgrounds, that share how alternative principles can be weaved into the science we know today such as Dr Theresa Bullard and Dr Joe Dispenza; even though they face uncertainty, the difficulty of differentiation from, and dilution by the noise that still permeates the environment, as well as intellectual snobbery.
+There are many figures with institutional backgrounds, that share how ancient alternative principles can be weaved into the science we know today: such as Dr Theresa Bullard, Dr Gabor Mate and Dr Joe Dispenza.
+They face uncertainty, the difficulty of differentiation from, and dilution by the noise that still permeates the environment, as well as intellectual snobbery.
 I love that they are about exploration over protecting 10 year grants or subscribing to a closed minded paradigm.
-I came to these areas myself through personal experience, possibly a natural inclination and self-experimentation with what does and doesn’t resonate with me, especially during my time in Indonesia.

 Whatever the underlying theories may be, the fact of the matter is that some of these therapies are showing a therapeutic benefit that can no longer be ignored.
 They continue to grow in popularity and are often less invasive and cheaper than daily drug regimes.
 Most practitioners assist in sustainable, life-changing, lifestyle decisions, prioritising prevention over cure – an aspect that our Pharma-friendly system has often included as a footnote until more recent times.